rainlanguage/rain-studio/src/docs/20-simple-expressions/30-understanding-the-stack.svelte.md

 <Formatter raw={`myCalculation: add(1 2)`} />

 This expression has two inputs, 1 and 2, and one output, the result of adding 1 and 2 (i.e. 3).
 When this expression is executed, the interpreter takes the inputs from the stack, performs the calculation, and puts the result back into the stack.
-In this case,the stack will look like this after the expression is executed:
+In this case, the stack will look like this after the expression is executed:

 ```
 [3]